pikede/PlayerInformation/README.md

 - Unit test to for handling loading players error (PlayerViewModelTest)

 Improvements:
-- more testing for network calls and PlayerHistory
+- testing network calls and PlayerHistoryViewmodel
-- Recycler view could have more styling
+- cache for offline data persistence and repository pattern
 - user tracking and analytics
-- repository pattern with cache for offline data persistence